Page title

 Many people across the sport and recreation industry have considered the lowest construction cost as being the best alternative.
 The LCC approach encourages proponents to focus decisions on a developed life cycle cost regime to reduce energy consumption, maintenance requirements and ongoing operational costs.

 The adoption of a life cycle cost approach will be necessary when applying for public funds to assist in your project, renovation or construction.
 An analysis should conform to the requirements set down in this guide before a contract is let for an improvement or construction of a public facility.
-Should an analysis not be possible, a written submission should be lodged with DSR outlining the circumstances.
+Should an analysis not be possible, a written submission should be lodged with the department outlining the circumstances.

 The minimum measures to be analysed in a life cycle cost analysis will include;